 It turned out that not only did Mama expect me to attend Sunday School, she absolutely insisted I go to occasional extracurricular activities as well, like the class Christmas party our Sunday school teacher had planned.
-I wasn’t overly enthusiastic about that, but the holiday season usually stimulated what little religious feeling I’d been able to dredge up.
+I wasn’t overly enthusiastic about that, but it was the holiday season after all.
 And I could be bribed.
 One afternoon, Mama sent me to her and the OM’s bedroom to fetch her sewing basket off the shelf of their closet.
 When I pulled it down, what should I spy lurking in the back corner but an AMT model car kit.
 A fancy one.

 The party actually wasn’t so bad.
 Above and beyond the prospect of a free model kit and the presence of the fascinating Jitter, I was in the holiday mood—maybe the 1964 Perry Como Christmas Special had helped—and was able to endure a half hour discussion of The Christmas Miracle with good grace.
 After the inevitable punch and cookies and considerable time spent in soulful conversation with Miss Jones, it was time to open the presents.

 Ignoring Wayne Lee, who had ripped the paper off and was chirping with the unbounded enthusiasm for which he was known, “OH BOY, AN AMT!”
-I removed the wrapping of my gift without much hope, to expose the little book pictured below.
+I removed the wrapping of my gift without much hope, to expose the little book pictured below, the simply titled Stars.
 Naturally, with Miss Jones in attendance, I did not want to whine about my inexplicable bad fortune.
 And a book was more adult than a crummy model car, right?

 When the festivities were over and Jitter and I had said our long goodbyes—her parents were spiriting her off to Andalusia to spend Christmas with grandma—I phoned Mama to pick me up.
 I normally rode my bike up to youth functions like the MYF ("Methodist Young Folks" we thought that was), but Mama was sure I’d find a way to mess up my good clothes if I did so on this evening, and she was probably right.
 Wayne Lee had hurried off home—to assemble that dang model car, I figured—so I loitered around outside the Sunday school building, watching for Mama.
 Not that you could miss her in her beloved shocking-pink 1957 Oldsmobile Rocket 88, which roared in for its touchdown in due course.